BEVOLTA/spotz/vw/README.md

 through Spark onto the worker nodes participating in the Spark job.
 For a single K fold cross validation run, sampled hyperparameters from the defined space are used as arguments to VW.
-A model is trained using the training parameters specified by the caller and the sampled hyperparameters on the training cache file.
-Subsequently, this model is used on the test set cache file to compute a loss for this fold.
+On the training cache file, a model is trained with the parameters specified by the caller and the sampled hyperparameters.
+Subsequently, this model is used with the test set cache file to compute a loss for this fold.
 There are K training and test runs of VW using the same sampled hyperparameters, one training and test run for each fold.
 The test losses for all folds are averaged to compute a single loss for the entire K fold cross validation run.
 Spotz will keep track of this loss and its respective sampled hyperparameters.

 Repeat this K fold cross validation process with newly sampled hyperparameter values and a newly computed loss for as many trials